MaryKay456/wawp-addon-member-directory/README.md

 # Configuring the WAP Member Profile Block

-To configure a member profile block, select system fields, common fields and membership fields, from your Wild Apricot database.
+To configure a member profile block, select system fields > common fields > membership fields, from your Wild Apricot database.
 These will be included in the single profile.

 ### Block Options
 Click the Block options and select the fields to include under "System Fields", "Common Fields" and "Member Fields".